Atlas2k/ml-system-identification/README.md

 ![AN Results](CNN%20FC%20NN%20Keras/Complex%20Plane/Results/AN%20Results.png)

 The absolute mean error for each of the parameters in this model' prediction ranged between 61% at the worst and 24% at best.
 The average error for all parameters was an average of around 30%.

+### "CV NN Keras"/"Complex Plane"/"FC NN.ipynb"

+This is a fully connected neural network implementation which takes complex valued inputs and uses complex valued weights and biases.
+It is implemented using the cvnn library.

+#### Inputs and Outputs

+This implementation takes in two datasets "DS.mat" and "labels.mat".
+"DS.mat" contains a 3D matrix of complex vectors that contain the locations of poles in our ladder network circuit.
+Each vector contains 4 poles. labels.mat" is a 3D matrix containing 6 parameter vectors.

+The model outputs 6 parameters that each represents a component in the ladder network.

+#### Procedure and Results

+Pole locations were generated from different ladder networks using matlab.
+The total size of the data set is 1000 samples, with 800 of them being used for training and the rest are used for testing.

+###### (Images of graph will be included if plotting bug is fixed)

+The absolute mean error for each of the parameters in this model ranged between 7% and 8%.